Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Introduction

+The initial motivation to this work is the study of relations in the tautological ring of the moduli space of curves.

-The tautological rings $RH^*(\Mbar_{g, n})$ are certain subrings of the cohomology rings $H^*(\Mbar_{g, n})$ of the Deligne-Mumford moduli space $\Mbar_{g, n}$ of stable curves of arithmetic genus $g$ with $n$ markings.
-Starting from the 80s with Mumford's seminal article \cite{Mu83}, they have been studied extensively.
-However, their structure is still not completely understood: While there is an explicit set of generators parametrized by decorated graphs, the set of relations between the generators is not known.
-On the other hand, Pixton's set \cite{Pi12P} of generalized Faber-Zagier relations gives a well-tested conjectural description for this set of relations.
+The tautological rings $RH^*(\Mbar_{g, n})$ are certain subrings of the cohomology rings $H^*(\Mbar_{g, n})$ of the moduli space $\Mbar_{g, n}$ of stable curves.
+Starting from the 1980s with Mumford's seminal article \cite{Mu83}, they have been studied extensively.
+However, their structure is still not completely understood: While there is an explicit set of generators parameterized by decorated graphs, the set of relations between the generators is not known.
+On the other hand, Pixton's set \cite{Pi12P} of generalized Faber--Zagier relations gives a well-tested conjectural description for this set of relations.
 Another conjectural description had been given by Faber's Gorenstein conjecture but it is now known to be false in general \cite{PeTo14}.

-In \cite{PPZ15} the relations of Pixton have been shown to arise in the computation of Witten's 3-spin class via the Givental-Teleman classification of semisimple cohomological field theories (CohFTs).
-The formula that Pandharipande-Pixton-Zvonkine obtain for Witten's 3-spin class has the form of a limit $\phi \to 0$ of a Laurent series in a variable $\phi$ whose coefficients are tautological classes.
+In \cite{PPZ15} the relations of Pixton have been shown to arise in the computation of Witten's 3-spin class, or equivalently the CohFT corresponding to the $A_2$-singularity, via the Givental--Teleman reconstruction of semisimple CohFTs.
+The formula that Pandharipande--Pixton--Zvonkine obtain for Witten's 3-spin class has the form of a limit $\phi \to 0$ of a Laurent series in a variable $\phi$ whose coefficients are tautological classes.
 The existence of the limit implies cancellation between tautological classes such that no poles in $\phi$ are left in the end.
 These relations between tautological classes, after adding relations directly following from them, give exactly the relations of Pixton.

-As noted in \cite{PPZ15}, the limit $\phi \to 0$ can be viewed as approaching a non-semisimple point on the Frobenius manifold corresponding to Witten's 3-spin class.
-In particular, the same procedure can be applied to get relations from other generically semisimple CohFTs but it is not clear how the relations from different CohFTs relate to each other.
-In \cite{Ja14P} first comparison results have been proven: The relations from the equivariant Gromov-Witten theory of $\PP^1$ are equivalent to the relations from the 3-spin theory and in general the relations from equivariant $\PP^{N - 1}$ imply the $(N + 1)$-spin relations.
+As noted in \cite{PPZ15}, the limit $\phi \to 0$ can be viewed as approaching a non-semisimple point on the Frobenius manifold corresponding to the $A_2$-singularity.
+In particular, the same procedure can be applied to get relations from other generically semisimple, convergent CohFTs but it is not clear how the relations from different CohFTs relate to each other.
+In \cite{Ja14P} first comparison results have been proven: The relations from the equivariant Gromov--Witten theory of $\PP^1$ are equivalent to the relations from the $A_2$-theory and in general the relations from equivariant $\PP^{N - 1}$ imply the $A_N$-relations.